Charan8420/SkilleAI---Concept-Eval-Sys/README.md

 Note: Currently, this only produces questions based on the uploaded blog.
 Working on automating evaluation of answers.

+You can find the deployed version of the app here: [https://evalsystem.onrender.com](https://evalsystem.onrender.com).

 ### Table of Contents

 -   [Description](#description)